Eastern Mediterranean Languages

 Division of Eastern Mediterranean Languages Goals and Outcomes:

-• To gain a fundamental grasp of Hebrew, Persian and/or Turkish for immediate use.
-To learn strategies for handling a variety of uncomplicated tasks and for straightforward basic social situations in Hebrew, Persian and/or Turkish.
+• To gain a fundamental grasp of Hebrew, Persian, or Turkish for immediate use.
+To learn strategies for handling a variety of uncomplicated tasks and for straightforward basic social situations in the language of study.

-• To provide students with basic knowledge of Arabic to deal with topics of general interest to cope with the kinds of tasks they will encounter in actual public contexts.
+• To provide students with basic knowledge of the language to deal with topics of general interest to cope with the kinds of tasks they will encounter in actual public contexts.

-• Graduates will have capacity to produce written Hebrew, Persian and/or Turkish texts that present and narrate a range of topics derived from exposure to Hebrew, Persian and/or Turkish language media.
+• Graduates will have capacity to produce written Hebrew, Persian, or Turkish texts that present and narrate a range of topics derived from exposure to relevant language media.
 Students will have tools needed to comprehend and comment meaningfully on texts such as journalistic interviews, music videos, short stories or even blogs.
 Graduates will confidently grasp the main points of lectures, media programs and texts on topics within their fields of interest.